Skip to content

 pnpm dev -- --store my-store.myshopify.com

 You should see output from both shopify theme dev and vite running concurrently.
-Open the URL printed by the Shopify CLI to view the theme.
+Open the Shopify CLI URL to view the theme.